top of page

 22 Now that being broken, whereas four stood up for it, four kingdoms shall stand up out of the nation (listed in verse 8), but not in his power (none as large or powerful as Alexander's empire).

-23 And in the latter time of their kingdom (the time of the Greek powers that continued to rule and defile the City of God after Alexander's time, i.e. the Ptolemaic Kingdom and the Seleucid Empire), when the (these) transgressors are come to the full ("have finished" - Green's Interlinear) (at the time when the semi-autonomous Hasmonean Kingdom held sway in Jerusalem), a king (a kingdom) of fierce countenance (Rome), and understanding dark sentences ("skilled in intrigue" - NASB, "proficient at deception" - ISV) (possessing ingenious skills of warfare), shall stand up.
+23 And in the latter time of their kingdom (the time of the Greek powers that continued to rule and defile the City of God after Alexander's time, i.e. the Ptolemaic Kingdom and the Seleucid Empire), when the transgressors (the Jews) are come to the full (at the time when the semi-autonomous Hasmonean Kingdom held sway in Jerusalem, and the various Jewish religious groups such as the Pharisees and the Sadducees had their origins), a king (a kingdom) of fierce countenance (Rome), and understanding dark sentences ("skilled in intrigue" - NASB, "proficient at deception" - ISV), shall stand up (and conquer Jerusalem).

-24 And his power shall be mighty, but not by his own power (rather by Satan's power): and he shall destroy wonderfully (totally destroy God's City and Temple), and shall prosper, and practise (create a vast empire by conquering many nations, ruling these for many centuries), and shall destroy the mighty and the holy people (in the 67-73AD and 132-136AD wars with Israel).
+24 And his power shall be mighty, but not by his own power (rather by Satan's power): and he shall destroy wonderfully (totally destroy God's city and Temple in the 67-73AD First Jewish Revolt), and shall prosper, and practise (rebuild Jerusalem as a pagan city, Aelia Capitolina), and shall destroy the mighty and the holy people (wipe Judea off the map in the 132-136AD Bar Kokhba War).

-25 And through his (subsequent) policy (of accepting "Christianity") also he shall cause craft (deceit) to prosper in his hand; and he shall magnify himself in his heart (think himself righteous by practising "Christianity"), and by peace (by seeking to establish a united "Christian" empire) shall destroy many (many who have different beliefs, including true Christians): he shall also stand up against the Prince of princes (by establishing the Papacy, in direct opposition to Christ, and through the introduction and enforcement of false Christian teachings); but he shall be broken without hand (when the "times of the Gentiles" came to an end in 1945 this power was "broken" by Christ, as also referred to in Dan 2:34).
+25 And through his (subsequent) policy (of accepting "Christianity") also he shall cause craft (deceit) to prosper (to increase) in his hand (by turning Jerusalem into a "Christian" city); and he shall magnify himself in his heart (appear righteous by practising "Christianity"), and by peace (by seeking to establish a united "Christian" empire) shall destroy many (people with different beliefs, including true Christians): he shall also stand up against the Prince of princes (by establishing the Papacy to usurp Christ's position as head of the Church, and through the introduction and enforcement of false Christian teachings); but he shall be broken without hand (the Roman Empire's rule of Jerusalem was "broken" by Christ and replaced with Islam).

-26 And the vision of the evening and the morning which was told is true: wherefore shut thou up the vision; for it shall be for many days (a period of 2300 years).
+26 And the vision of the evening and the morning which was told is true: wherefore shut thou up the vision; for it shall be for many days (a period of 2300 years of Jerusalem's defilement by Gentile forces - see v14).

 27 And I Daniel fainted, and was sick certain days; afterward I rose up, and did the king's business; and I was astonished at the vision, but none understood it.

-We see that, from where we stand in history, almost all of the events prophesied in Daniel 7 and 8 have already come to pass, and are able to be understood when we study the history of God's Holy City, Jerusalem.
+From where we stand today, we can see that almost all of the events prophesied in Daniel 7 and 8 have come to pass and are able to be understood when we study the history of God's Holy City, Jerusalem.

-We also see that "the vision concerning the daily sacrifice, and the transgression of desolation" (Dan 8:13) concerns a 2300 year period of religious desecration, at the hand of Gentile forces, that begins with Greek defilement of God's Temple, progresses to Roman destruction of God's Temple, and concludes with an Islamic counterfeit of God's Temple built in the place were the true Temple once stood.
+It becomes clear that "the vision concerning the daily sacrifice, and the transgression of desolation" (Dan 8:13) concerns a 2300 year period of religious desecration of the Temple Mount at the hands of Gentile forces that began with Greek defilement of God's Temple, progressed to the Roman destruction of God's Temple, and concluded with an Islamic counterfeit of God's Temple built in the place where the true Temple once stood.

-What remains now is the return of Christ, the pouring out of His wrath on this world as described in the seventh trumpet of Revelation, and the passing of the Kingdom into His hands.
+All that remains now is the return of Jesus Christ and the pouring out of His wrath on this world, as described in the account of the seventh trumpet in Revelation 11.
+After this, Christ will take up rule in His millennial Kingdom.

 bottom of page